+We conduct experiments on generating texture patterns.
 We learn a separate model from each texture image.
-The training images are collected from the Internet, and then resized to 224 $\times$ 224.
+The training images are collected from the Internet, and then resized to 224 $\times$ 224 pixels.
 The synthesized images are of the same size as the training images.

-We use a 3-layer descriptor net, where the first layer has 100 15 $\times$ 15 filters with sub-sampling rate of 3 pixels, the second layer has 70 9 $\times$ 9 filters with sub-sampling of 1, and the third layer has 30 7 $\times$ 7 filters with sub-sampling of 1.
-We fix the standard deviation of the reference distribution of the descriptor net to be $s = 0.012$.
-We use $L$=20 or 30 steps of Langevin revision dynamics within each learning iteration, and the Langevin step size is set at 0.003.
+We use a 3-layer descriptor network, where the first layer has 100 15 $\times$ 15 filters with sub-sampling rate of 3 pixels, the second layer has 70 9 $\times$ 9 filters with sub-sampling of 1, and the third layer has 30 7 $\times$ 7 filters with sub-sampling of 1.
+We set the standard deviation of the reference distribution of the descriptor network to be $s = 0.012$.
+We use $l_p=20$ or 30 steps of Langevin revision dynamics within each learning iteration, and the Langevin step size is set at 0.003.
 The learning rate is 0.01.

-Starting from 7 $\times$ 7 latent factors, the generator net has 5 layers of deconvolution with 5 $\times$ 5 kernels (basis functions), with an up-sampling factor of 2 at each layer.
+Starting from 7 $\times$ 7 latent factors, the generator network has 5 layers of deconvolution with 5 $\times$ 5 kernels (basis functions), with an up-sampling factor of 2 at each layer (i.e., the basis functions are 2 pixels apart).
 The standard deviation of the noise vector is $\sigma = 0.3$.
 The learning rate is $10^{-6}$.
-The number of generator learning steps is 1 at each cooperative learning iteration.

-We run $10^4$ cooperative learning iterations to train the CoopNets.
+We run $10^4$ cooperative learning iterations to train the models.

 Figure \ref{fig:texture} displays the results of generating texture patterns.
+The synthesis results of the CoopNets algorithm shown in this paper are those generated by the descriptor (i.e. $\tilde{Y_i}$) unless otherwise specified.
 For each category, the first image is the training image, and the rest are 3 of the images generated by the learning algorithm.
 We run $\tn = 6$ parallel chains for the first example, where images from 3 of them are presented.
-We run a single chain for the rest examples, where the synthesized images are generated at different iterations.
+We run a single chain for the rest of the examples, where the synthesized images are generated at different iterations.
 Even though we run a single chain, it is as if we run an infinite number of chains, because in each iteration, we run Langevin revision dynamics from a new image sampled from the generator.